-Whether it is supplementing a physical store, or functioning as the base of operations for an online business, Amazon and other large corporate retailers is an immediate concern when it comes to evaluating the competition.
+Whether it is supplementing a physical store, or functioning as the base of operations of an online business, Amazon and other large corporate retailers of immediate concern when it comes to evaluating the competition.
 This is understandable, as the eCommerce giant has control of almost half of online sales worldwide, and it can be challenging to feel as if you have any chance of competing against them.

 It’s important to remember that while Amazon has many advantages, but they also have their weaknesses when competing with independent businesses, even in eCommerce.

 A large part of Amazon’s strength lies in how far they have managed to extend their product reach and marketing.
 They can supply more products to more people in more places, and deliver them faster than most other websites, especially as they have shifted to offering one day or same-day shipping with Prime accounts in 2019.
 These advantages make them a formidable adversary in the eCommerce world, but it is vital to recognize the areas in which Amazon has not excelled.

 Over the last few years, there has been continuing speculation about Amazon’s customer service, as many portions of it have been automated or have been found unsatisfactory by users.
 The apparent emphasis on keeping the cost that Amazon incurs from customer service interactions low has become very apparent, and the lack of human touch is being noticed throughout the company’s infrastructure.
 This trend towards automation is a factor being considered on the issue of stolen artwork being sold on Amazon’s site.